Logo Nieto Enriquez Abogados Penalistas

-The concursal relationship between the crime of refusal to submit to breathalyzer tests, regulated in art.
-379.2 of the Penal Code, and the crime of driving under the influence of alcohol, typified in art.
-383 of the Penal Code, is a very controversial legal issue, which has generated for years contradictory sentences between different Courts.
+The relationship between the offense of refusal to undergo a breathalyzer test, regulated in Article 383 of the Penal Code, and the offense of driving under the influence of alcohol, defined in Article 379.2 of the Penal Code, is a highly controversial legal issue that has generated contradictory rulings among different courts for years.

 The question that arises is the following.
 Let us imagine a driver who is driving under the influence of alcohol and who, when requested by the Police in a breathalyzer control and presenting obvious symptoms of being under the influence of alcohol, refuses to submit to breathalyzer tests.
 Can the driver be sanctioned for the commission of an offense of refusal to submit to breathalyzer tests and, in turn, for an offense of driving under the influence of alcohol?